makersacademy/frontend-api-challenge/README.md

-Bromley pointed out that I was pushing an array into array.
+A big help from Claire to show me where I was going wrong using the model.js and helping with the sessions!
+I would have been stuck without her help.
-Claire helped show me where I was going wrong using the model.js
+Bromley helped with the array processing in the model.js and gave a steer on the addEventListener when creating the form.

 # Chitter API Frontend Challenge